inside.ewu.edu

 MUSC 294.
 COACHING AND ACCOMPANYING.
 1-2 Credits.

-This course is designed for students who are preparing for a jury, recital, audition or competition and require a collaborative pianist for those performances.
-This course provides a 30-minute session (1 credit) or a 50-minute session (2 credits) each week with the instructor.
+Designed for students who are preparing for a jury, recital, audition, or competition and require a collaborative pianist for those performances.
+Provides a 30-minute session (1 credit) or a 50-minute session (2 credits) weekly with the instructor.
 Students are expected to provide the repertoire list, after consultation with the applied teacher, to the instructor in week one.

 MUSC 296.
 EXPERIMENTAL COURSE.
 1-5 Credits.